 At EPIC we work with each of our job seekers one-on-one to identify what training they need to become job-ready.
 We believe in creating meaningful and sustainable employment – we take the time to ensure our job seekers have the skills and experience they need to succeed before entering the workforce.

-For a person with acquired brain injury that was received in childhood, preparing for their first job can be both exciting and challenging.
+For a person with an acquired brain injury that was received in childhood, preparing for their first job can be both exciting and challenging.
 Volunteering can provide a positive environment for people with acquired brain injury to explore their skills, build confidence, and discover the types of work that might suit them.

-A person with acquired brain injury received in adulthood may have previous employment experience and feel they can return to the workforce relatively quickly.
+A person with an acquired brain injury that was received in adulthood may have previous employment experience and feel they can return to the workforce relatively quickly.
 However, it is important that they only return to work when they’re genuinely ready.
 This can take time, and can often be frustrating particularly if they feel they’ve recovered well physically.
 Cognitive recovery can take longer than physical recovery, and some challenges are lifelong.

 Work preparation is a valuable step to ensure a person with acquired brain injury has a successful transition back to employment.
 Volunteering is a great way to stay busy and active in the community while undertaking vocational rehabilitation or building new job skills.

 At EPIC we have a number of valuable connections with business in your community who offer safe and supportive work experience for people with disability.
-We believe that valuable experience is integral to our job seekers success and work hard to ensure they build confidence and skills in real workplaces.
+We believe that valuable experience is integral to our job seekers’ success and work hard to ensure they build confidence and skills in real workplaces.

 Job interviews can be daunting, especially for people with acquired brain injury.
 People with acquired brain injury may face challenges with communication, motor skills, and cognitive functioning, but this doesn’t mean they don’t have the attributes required to succeed in the role.

 The following ideas may help people with acquired brain injury to prepare for a job interview: